jnozzi/cocoadev.com/SiteContent/General/SwitchingMainDisplay.markdown

 ----

 I'll admit I'm a noob at this stuff.
 Forgive me for my "advice".
-I will definitly review the [[HowToWriteHelpfulAnswers]].
+I will definitly review the General/HowToWriteHelpfulAnswers.
 I just came across this site during my comp science class and was doing a couple things at once.

 P.S.
 Feel free to delete this as it is a pointless confession